-For L5 the previous level should have already been achieved or L5 in another Computing subject.
+For L6, L5 should have been achieved in E-Sports or another Computing subject.

 Esports is one of the fastest growing professional sports in the world, with forecasts of a global worth of more than £1billion by the end of 2023..
 This innovative course introduces an exciting and growing industry - with Scotland set to open its first esports arena in 2024.